xtreme3d/xtreme3d/README.md

 * Procedural mesh construction from vertex/normal/texcoord/index lists - you are free to design your own model format
 * Model animation, per-vertex and skeletal
 * Lightmapping and dynamic lighting
-* Terrain rendering with automatic LOD
+* Terrain with automatic LOD and real-time editing
 * Dynamic water rendering
 * Dynamic soft shadows
 * Static and dynamic cubemaps